-So, through smart agents, the emphasis is on getting a more natural behavior of the characters in the games, by using fuzzy logic and neural networks.
-In this way, we get characters that behave naturally and fit into the game's setting in a more pleasant way.[4]
+So, through smart agents, the emphasis is on getting a more natural behaviour of the characters in the games, by using fuzzy logic and neural networks.
+In this way, we get characters that behave naturally and fit into the game's setting more pleasantly [4].

 Machine learning algorithms

-Machine learning is the field of study that provides the ability of computers to learn without being explicitly oprogrammed.
-Below is a breakdown of the agents whether they are trained as a result of human intervention.
-[5]
+Machine learning is the field of study that provides the ability of computers to learn without being explicitly programmed.
+Below is a breakdown of the agents and whether they are trained as a result of human intervention [5].

 Unsupervised machine learning methods are particularly useful in descriptive tasks, as they aim to find relationships in a data structure without having a measured result.
-This category of machine learning is called unsupervised because it lacks a response variable that can supervise the analysis.
-[6]
+This category of machine learning is called unsupervised because it lacks a response variable that can supervise the analysis [6].

 Supervised machine learning methods are used to describe predictive tasks because they are intended to predict and classify a particular outcome of interest (if a particular person is prone to certain diseases based on medical information).
-Supervised learning has been applied to large data structures, because in order to achieve good accuracy we need to "feed" the ML model with a large set of data in the learning cycle.
-[5]
+Supervised learning has been applied to large data structures because in order to achieve good accuracy we need to "feed" the ML model with a large set of data in the learning cycle [5].

 In this ML category, the data is divided into several sets.
-A first set is the training set that are introduced in the model.
-The second set of data is the test set, which determines the performance of the model by calculating several indicators, such as accuracy.
-Usually the ratio between the two sets is 9 to 1.[5]
+The first set is the training set that is used to build the model.
+The second set of data is the test set, which determines the performance of the model by calculating several indicators, such as accuracy [5].

 In Reinforcement Learning, a software agent makes observations and takes actions within the environment, and in return it receives rewards.
-Its objective is to learn to act in a way that will maximize its expected rewards over time.[6]
+Its objective is to learn to act in a way that will maximize its expected rewards over time [6].

-The Reinforcement learning part will be done with the help of the OpenAI gym toolkit.
 It focuses on the episodic setting of reinforcement learning, where the agent’s experience is broken down into a series of episodes.
 In each episode, the agent’s initial state is randomly sampled from a distribution, and the interaction proceeds until the environment reaches a terminal state.
-The goal in episodic reinforcement learning is to maximize the expectation of total reward per episode, and to achieve a high level of performance in as few episodes as possible.[7]
+The goal of episodic reinforcement learning is to maximize the expectation of total reward per episode and to achieve a high level of performance in as few episodes as possible [7].

 Related work

 To choose machine learning algorithms, several scientific articles were analyzed.
-For the most part, the chosen algorithm was learning by reinforcement, either simple[8],[9] or in combination with other algorithms, such as the Markov Decision Making [10].
+For the most part, the chosen algorithm was learning by reinforcement, either simple[8][9] or in combination with other algorithms, such as the Markov Decision Making [10].
 Another Reinforcement Learning algorithm is that of deep reinforcement learning, also used in several articles [11][12][13].

-In implementing the experiment, it was decided to use the pure reinforcement learning algorithm, but also two supervised machine learning algorithms, namely Decision Tree and Random Forrest.

 Zpepei Wei and his team have obtained an autonomous agent capable of playing the well-known game Snake.
 The training of the agent was done by using the Convolutional Neural Network (CNN) with a variety of Q-learning.
 This option aims to avoid situations where rewards are rare and come late.
-Experiments have shown that through this model, the agent has even managed to exceed the level reached by people [14]
+Experiments have shown that through this model, the agent has even managed to exceed the level reached by people [14].

-This leads to the following questions :
+Following the analysis made on several works in which agents were trained using various machine learning algorithms, the following questions were reached:

 Question 1 - What types of algorithms are more efficient?